PurpleBooth/git-mit/docs/binaries/mit-prepare-commit-msg.md

 Arguments:
   [COMMIT_MESSAGE_PATH]
           The name of the file that contains the commit log message

+          When omitted the hook falls back to `<gitdir>/COMMIT_EDITMSG`, which is useful when the hook is invoked via a hook manager like lefthook that does not forward git's positional argument.

   [COMMIT_MESSAGE_SOURCE]
           The commit message, and can be: message (if a -m or -F option was given to git); template